1. Role of local Personal Promotion Panels (PPPs)

 1.5 The PPP will meet twice per year.
 In exceptional circumstances, however, the chair of the PPP may accept a Personal Promotion nomination outside of the normal timetable.

-2.1 The composition of the local Personal Promotion Panel will be determined annually by the institute Director (or in the case of Swindon office, the Director of Human Resources) in consultation with their senior management group as follows:
+2.1 The composition of the local Personal Promotion Panel will be determined annually by the institute Director (or in the case of Swindon office, the Director of People and Development Group) in consultation with their senior management group as follows.

 2.2 The panel will be chaired by a senior member of staff from the institute/Swindon office and will also comprise: